navneetprasad1311/vsd-soc-pgrm-w1/README.md

  - [Day 4 - GLS, Blocking vs Non-blocking and Synthesis-Simulation Mismatch](https://github.com/navneetprasad1311/vsd-soc-pgrm-w1/blob/main/Day4/README.md)
  - [Day 5 - Optimization in Synthesis](https://github.com/navneetprasad1311/vsd-soc-pgrm-w1/blob/main/Day5/README.md)

+---

+## Day-Wise Folder Simulation

+1. Navigate to `Day X` folder.
+2. Compile RTL or netlist using `iverilog`.
+3. Simulate using `vvp` and open waveforms with GTKWave.
+4. Follow snapshots in the README for expected results.

+---

 ## Summary
 - **Day 1**: Covers the basics of Verilog *RTL design and synthesis*, introducing how RTL descriptions are mapped to hardware.